The 20 most breathtaking photos taken from space in

 Welcome to your new home, Crew Dragon!

-Hurricane Laura observed from the International Space Station
+Hurricane Laura observed from the ISS

 During his space mission, NASA astronaut Chris Cassidy shared his view of the dangerous Hurricane Laura as it advanced across the Gulf of Mexico toward Louisiana.